GitHub Integration

 One-click setup

 The GitHub integration is automatically added when you first sign in with GitHub.
-No manual configuration is required — the platform installs the GitHub App on your account or organisation and starts syncing repository metadata immediately.
+No manual configuration is required - the platform installs the GitHub App on your account or organization and starts syncing repository metadata immediately.

 Permissions